nexus-graphql/nexus-cli/README.md

 ### `nexus deploy`

 - Creates a Docker image that packages up your code
-- specify steps user will take
-- You are prompted to enter your AWS region
-- etc.
+- Pushes the Docker image to a private repository on Amazon's Elastic Container Registry
+- Provisions AWS services to run your server through Fargate and ECS.

+### `nexus redeploy`

+- Re-creates the Docker image that packages up your code
+- Updates ECR with the new Docker image
+- Updates the Fargate task to the new Docker image and produces a new IP address to query

 ## :arrow_lower_left: Teardown

-You can decide to teardown your AWS resources.
-This will not destroy your GraphQL server project.
+You can decide to deprovision your AWS resources.
+This will not destroy your GraphQL server project locally, only the deployed server and resources on AWS.

 ### `nexus destroy`